AUTOMOTIVE INFOTAINMENT SYSTEM MARKET

 In future, we expect further evolution of domain controllers like cockpit domain controller to integrate ADAS, connected car gateway and heads-up display resulting in cost optimization and reduced weight.

-AUTOMOTIVE INFOTAINMENT MARKET SIZE AND FORECAST
+AUTOMOTIVE INFOTAINMENT MARKET SEGMENTATION

 The automotive touchscreen infotainment system offered in budget, A- segment cars cost <$200 per unit, offer a 6-7-inch touch screen, less responsive- resistive touch screen, Bluetooth connectivity, low power processors and low pixel density display.